The Frizzled Leek

 I've tested my kumquat jam multiple times to ensure the perfect spreadable consistency.

-Spread jam on a morning croissant, toast, or a Gluten-Free English Muffin.
+Spread jam on an Air Fryer Scone, toast, or a Gluten-Free English Muffin.

 Jump to: